agclark12/tumor_migration_analysis/README.md

 For more information on how to incorporate these scripts into your analysis pipline for collective tumor migration, please see our accompanying article:

 Staneva and Clark (2022) Analysis of Collective Migration Patterns within Tumors.
-In: Methods in Molecular Biology - Cell Migration in Three Dimensions, C. Margadant, ed.
-(Springer Nature, London, UK), pp. XX-XX.
+In: Methods in Molecular Biology 2608 - Cell Migration in Three Dimensions, C. Margadant, ed.
+(Springer Nature, London, UK), pp. 305-323.

 If you found these scripts to be useful, please feel free to cite our publication.